Pedro Miguel (Horta)

-Pedro Miguel is a freguesia ("civil parish") in the northeastern part of the municipality of Horta on the island of Faial in the Azores.
+Pedro Miguel (/pt/) is a freguesia ("civil parish") in the northeastern part of the municipality of Horta on the island of Faial in the Azores.
 Pedro Miguel is located 6 km north of the city of Horta on the main regional road that encircles the island.
 The population in 2011 was 759, in an area of 14.48 km^{2}.